Singular divisors and syzygies of polarized abelian threefolds: Preliminary results

-Since ample divisors don't have any base loci, then both functions are null on the segment $(0, \epsilon(B;x))$.
-It remains to study the problem in the rest of the interval.
-One interesting lemma is that in this infinitesimal setup all these three loci agree for almost all $t$. \begin{lemma} {(\textbf{Behavior of infinitesimal base loci}).} \begin{itemize} \item[(a)] The function $t\rightarrow \ \Bminus(B_t)$ or $\Bplus(B_t)$ is increasing with respect to inclusion of the image. \item[(b)] Let $t_0\geq 0$ be some positive real number.
-Then there exists $0<\delta \ll 1$ such that
+Notice that $\mu(B,x)\geq \epsilon(B,x)$ (see \cite[Chapter V]{PAG} for more information on the Seshadri constant). \footnote{These invariants can be defined similarly for singular spaces, and in Section~3.2 we do so for surfaces.} \begin{lemma} {(\textbf{Behavior of infinitesimal base loci}).} \begin{itemize} \item[(a)] The function $t\rightarrow \ \Bminus(B_t)$ or $\Bplus(B_t)$ is increasing with respect to inclusion. \item[(b)] Let $t_0\geq 0$ be some positive real number.
+Then there is $0<\delta \ll 1$ such that

-is constant for any $t\in (t_0,t_0+\delta)$. \end{itemize} \end{lemma} \begin{remark} This statement shows that there exists at most countably many points where these base loci can jump and where their behavior can be quite complicated.
-Presently, we don't know if the points where the jumping happens has infinitely many accumulation points, finitely many or they accumulate only at $\mu(B;x)$.
-In dimension $2$ by \cite{KLM12} there are at most finitely many of these points due to Zariski-Fujita decomposition for pseudo-effective divisors. \end{remark} \begin{proof} $(a)$ Since $E$ is effective, the definition of the stable base locus implies that the function $t\rightarrow \Bstable(B_t)$ is increasing.
-Again by the definition, the same can be said about the other two base loci.
+is constant for any $t\in (t_0,t_0+\delta)$. \end{itemize} \end{lemma} \begin{remark} Consequently, there are countably many points where these base loci can jump.
+We don't know if the set of jumps has (in)finitely many accumulation points, or just $\mu(B,x)$.
+In \cite{KLM12} it is shown that for surfaces there are finitely many jumps. \end{remark} \begin{proof} $(a)$ As $E$ is effective, the definition of the stable base locus implies that the function $t\rightarrow \Bstable(B_t)$ is increasing.
+Again by definition, the same can be said about the other two loci.

-$(b)$ Without loss of generality assume $t_0\geq \epsilon(L;x)$.
-Let $r\in (0, \epsilon(B;x))$ be some rational number.
+$(b)$ Without loss of generality assume $t_0\geq \epsilon(L,x)$.
+Let $r\in (0, \epsilon(B,x))$ be some rational number.
 For any $0<\lambda\ll 1$ we have have the following equalities of sets

-Since $B_r$ is ample, then the definition of augmented base locus implies the first equality.
+As $B_r$ is ample, the first equality follows from the definition of augmented base locus.
 The function $t\rightarrow \Bstable(B_t)$ is increasing, so the definition of the restricted base yields the second one.
-Finally, our asymptotic base loci don't change by taking powers of the class, so we also get the third one.
+Finally, our asymptotic base loci don't change by taking powers of the class, so we get the third one.